BMW G 310 GS

-The BMW G 310 GS is an light-weight dual-sport motorcycle developed jointly by BMW and TVS Motor Company of India.
+The BMW G 310 GS is a light-weight Adventure Touring motorcycle developed jointly by BMW and TVS Motor Company of India.
 It is a sister model of the BMW G 310 R.

 History

 In 2013 BMW announced they were collaborating with motorcycle manufacturer TVS for production of a series of sub-500 cc bikes in Tamil Nadu.
 These motorcycles were targeted for developing markets, markets with prominence of lower displacement bikes, and as entry-level sport bikes in developed markets.
 This was the first time that BMW Motorrad ventured into developing the sub-500 cc bikes.

 BMW K03 was the code-name given to the first collaborative product of BMW-TVS.
 It was a test bike which was developed in India and sent to Germany for further testing and modifications.

 In October 2015 in Brazil, the BMW G 310 Stunt was the first concept bike unveiled by BMW Motorrad.